 These are the areas that viewers eyes will be drawn to first as they scroll through their news feed.

 Your biggest opportunities are the ad image and the opening sentence in the main text area.
 Then the image.
 Then the headline itself and the description which are both on the bottom of the ad.

-When creating those three components for your Facebook ads, make sure they are;
+When creating those three components, make sure they are;

 - Benefit driven